-Message Queue for Apache Kafka supports two storage engines: cloud storage and local storage.
-This topic compares the storage engines to help you select a storage engine based on your business requirements.
+ApsaraMQ for Kafka supports two types of storage engines: cloud storage and local storage.
+This topic compares the storage engines to help you choose a storage engine based on your business requirements.

-If you purchase a disk of 300 GB storage space, you can store 100 GB of business data on the disk.
-The other 200 GB of storage space is used to store the two replicas of your business data.
+If you purchase a disk with 300 GB of storage space, you can store 100 GB of business data on the disk.
+The remaining 200 GB of storage space is used to store the two replicas of your business data.

 If you create a topic that requires 12 partitions, 12 partitions are deducted from the partition quota of the instance that contains the topic.